Comunilife COVID-19 Response

 Life is Precious™ Program

-On March 16th, we began providing Life is Precious’ lifesaving
+On March 16th, all of Life is Precious’ lifesaving

-core services remotely with our LIP staff available for our LIP families
+core services moved online with our LIP staff reaching out to our LIP families

 we have provided:

 Case management activities & Unity Groups: 4,832

 Tutoring Services: 212

 Like all New Yorkers, Comunilife’s clients were encouraged to self-isolate and socially distance.
 The majority of our clients who were working lost their jobs and for those who are undocumented left without any income or supports.

 Since March, Comunilife staff has been working with elected officials, community organizations and foundations to provide food deliveries and gift cardsfor the purchase of food and household items.
 By providing food, our clients, who were already living with chronic illness, trauma and uncertainty